MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h5> Differences. </h5>

 I will not go into the differences in capabilities nor into the specific comparative pro's and con's of these, as there is a <i>plethora</i> of online posts on these topics.
-For instance <a href="https://www.pluralsight.com/tech-blog/managing-python-environments/" target="_blank">this one</a> or <a href="https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe" target="_blank">this one</a>.
+For instance <a class="postanchor" href="https://www.pluralsight.com/tech-blog/managing-python-environments/" target="_blank">this one</a> or <a class="postanchor"  href="https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe" target="_blank">this one</a>.

 <h5> We'll use virtualenv. </h5>

-Here we will simply choose <a href="https://virtualenv.pypa.io/en/latest/index.html" target="_blank"><code class="folder">virtualenv</code></a>, as most or all of the other candidates either are too simple (e.g. <code class="folder">venv</code>) or boast way too much other functionality (e.g. <code class="folder">pipenv</code> and <code class="folder">anaconda</code>).
-Moreover, <code class="folder">virtualenv</code> comes accompanied with a module named <a href="https://pypi.org/project/virtualenvwrapper-win/" target="_blank"><code class="folder">virtualenvwrapper</code></a> that, as it's name suggests, serves as a wrapper to <code class="folder">virtualenv</code>.
+Here we will simply choose <a class="postanchor" href="https://virtualenv.pypa.io/en/latest/index.html" target="_blank">virtualenv</a>, as most or all of the other candidates either are too simple (e.g. <code class="folder">venv</code>) or boast way too much other functionality (e.g. <code class="folder">pipenv</code> and <code class="folder">anaconda</code>).
+Moreover, <code class="folder">virtualenv</code> comes accompanied with a module named <a class="postanchor"  href="https://pypi.org/project/virtualenvwrapper-win/" target="_blank">virtualenvwrapper</a> that, as it's name suggests, serves as a wrapper to <code class="folder">virtualenv</code>.
 This wrapper provides us with all kinds of convencience functions that greatly enhance the efficiency of the environment management.
 Also, <code class="folder">virtualenv</code> is a <i>very</i> popular tool and you will therefore find lot's of online information for it.
 Finally, PyCharm can (re-)use environments that we create manually through <code class="folder">virtualenv</code>.
 This adds a lot of flexibility when using PyCharm as editor, since the environment options that the IDE itself provides us with, are rather limited.

 <h3> <a name="Install the chosen tool (set)."> Install the chosen tool (set). </a> </h3>

-For this step you must have modified your PATH environment variable in accordance with what has been said <a href="#Install one or more Python versions.">earlier</a>.
+For this step you must have modified your PATH environment variable in accordance with what has been said <a class="postanchor" href="#Install one or more Python versions.">earlier</a>.

 <h5> Introducing pip. </h5>

-Assuming you have followed all instructions, you will now have <a href="https://realpython.com/what-is-pip/" target="_blank">pip</a> available.
+Assuming you have followed all instructions, you will now have <a class="postanchor" href="https://realpython.com/what-is-pip/" target="_blank">pip</a> available.
 This is one of the most used Python package managers and for that very reason it also comes shipped with Python.
 With pip you can install external, third-party Python packages.
 That is, packages that are not part of Python's standard library.
 Additionally, pip makes it very easy for developers to manage any external dependencies of the various modules in their own package.
 As a matter of fact, we will use that feature of pip to be able to restore and also share our environments later on.

 To see whether you have pip available, open a command line and type: